-Testing will be required to attend in-person classes, and completion of the new Coronavirus Information Notice and Consent form is also now required for all students who will attend in-person classes.
-Given its late addition, this form is not due on September 1; families can submit it by September 8.
+Testing will be required to attend in-person classes, and completion of the Coronavirus Information Notice and Consent form is also required for all students who will attend in-person classes.
 (See the Back-to-School Forms page in our Parent Portal.)

 If families do not want their child to be tested, they will be asked to continue learning remotely.

-A healthcare professional, hired by the school, will administer the tests every week to the student group, faculty, and staff in the building that week.
-(Also see “Student Groups.”)
-See the updated Fall 2020 Group Rotation calendar for testing dates.
+A trained school representative will administer the tests every week to the student group, faculty, and staff in the building that week.
+(See the updated Fall 2020 Group Rotation calendar for testing dates.)

 All students, teachers, and staff will be required to wear masks while in the building.
 The expectation is that students will bring their own masks: 3-layered fabric mask, surgical mask, etc. See CDC recommendations.
 Homemade masks are acceptable if they provide adequate protection—typically three layers of fabric.
 A good indication that a homemade mask is providing sufficient protection is that you can not see through it when you hold it up to the light, and you cannot blow a candle out when wearing it.
 A handkerchief or bandanna around the mouth and nose is not sufficient.
 The school will have a supply of masks for students who lose or forget their own.
 Training on the proper wearing of masks will be provided as well.